Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 \section{Fourth-order instanton rate theory}

 Having split $\kf$ into three different terms, we now derive a semiclassical approximation for each of them in turn.
 Derivations for $\kfredasc$ and $\kfredbsc$ follow the same pattern.
-First, we consider the high-temperature limit, which happens to yield the exact expression for a system of two one-dimensional linear diabatic potentials, $V_n(x) = \Vdd + \kappa_n x$.
+First, we consider their high-temperature limits, which happen to be identical to the quantum rate constants for a system of two one-dimensional linear diabatic potentials, $V_n(x) = \Vdd + \kappa_n x$.
 Then we generalise this result to arbitrary temperatures and potentials.
 The remaining term, which describes changes in the reactant partition function, is obtained directly, without special consideration of the high-temperature regime.
 To keep the derivations as simple as possible we assume here that there are no translational or rotational normal modes.
 If such zero-frequency modes are present, they can be accounted for as described in \Refs{InstReview,Ansari2021}.